Neol-d2022/puzzle/README.md

 `THREADS` indicates how many threads will be participating in finding an answer
 In this case is just one(This is default value).

-`LEVEL` shows how will the program find an answer.
-To find the one fast, or the one better(less steps)
-In this case is `0`(This is default value).

-**WARNING:**
-**A misconfigured value may cause your computer running out of memory**.
-level 0 should be fast(and safe).
-Level 1 will cost much more time than level 0, but the answer is usually better.
-Level 2 is **NOT** recommended, since it often leads to crashes in solving 5x5 puzzles.
-*Don't go higher if you don't have a fast computer*
-*If you are confused*, **use the default value**.

 --------

 Second, you need a unsolved 8-puzzle.